camenduru/DiffusionAwards/README.md

 ## 📄 Award Application Form

-- Enter your model's official public address
+- Enter your model's official public address civitai.com or huggingface.com.
 - Enter five prompts that will represent your model.
 - The award application will be closed on May 1st, 2023.
 - [Award Application Form](https://github.com/camenduru/awards/issues/new?assignees=&labels=&template=award_application.yml)